The goal of automating UI testing is to speed up the software release process and help developers catch front-end bugs sooner and fix them faster.

 Test Actions Outside of the Browser

 A Rainforest test is essentially a set of instructions for a virtual machine to perform.
-This means you can design tests to leave the browser or interact with web browsers, desktop apps, and the UI of the operating system—whether it’s Windows or MacOS.
+This means you can design tests to leave the browser or interact with web browsers, desktop apps, and the UI of the operating system—whether it’s Windows or macOS.

 You can even see how your web application interacts with browsers with ad-blockers.
 This is just one more way that Rainforest tests are more consistent with the actual user experience than other code-based tests.